Asphalt shingle tear-offs

-3-tab shingles, architectural shingles, ridge caps, starter strip, felt, underlayment, nails, and small tear-off debris.
+3-tab shingles, architectural shingles, ridge caps, starter strip, felt, underlayment, nails, and small roof debris.

 Roofing debris is one of the easiest cleanup types to underestimate.
 Asphalt shingles, underlayment, nails, drip edge, metal flashing, gutters, and tear-off debris can reach the included disposal weight quickly, especially on older roofs with more than one layer.

-3-tab shingles, architectural shingles, ridge caps, starter strip, felt, underlayment, nails, and small tear-off debris.
+3-tab shingles, architectural shingles, ridge caps, starter strip, felt, underlayment, nails, and small roof debris.

-Rotten plywood, fascia, soffit, trim, and small wood debris may be included when loaded safely.
+Rotten plywood, fascia, soffit, trim, and small wood pieces may be loaded when spread low and kept below the rim.

 Use these estimates to plan the dumpster size and avoid surprise overage.
 Standard rentals include the disposal weight shown for the selected dumpster, and weight over the included amount is billed at $85 per ton, prorated.